 The best product stories?
 Ones that feature a very strong emotional message, a personal triumph, or a healthy dose of humour.

-Clarity wins every time
+Clarity wins every time and every page

 One of the main mistakes merchants make with ecommerce copywriting?